Free English language classes for permanent residents in Saskatchewan

 You will need an English placement test and referral from the Language Assessment and Referral Centre (LARC).
 Contact them to take a free Canadian Language Benchmark Placement Assessment (CLB-PA).
 This will determine your CLB (Canadian Language Benchmark) levels.

-Contact the Language Assessment and Referral Centre (LARC) in Regina and schedule a Canadian Language Benchmarks Placement Assessment (CLBPA).
+Contact the Language Assessment and Referral Centre (LARC) in Regina or Saskatoon and schedule a Canadian Language Benchmarks Placement Assessment (CLBPA).

 Regina LARC